-All Electric shocks are potentially fatal, switch the machine off and disconnect from the power supply before undertaking out any maintenance work.
+All Electric shocks are potentially fatal, switch off the machine and unplug from the mains supply before carrying out any maintenance work.

-It is very important that the RT2500 is regularly maintained.
+It is very important that the R7000 is regularly maintained.
 The amount of use and the working environment must be taken into account when scheduling the maintenance periods.
 Careful use and regular preventative maintenance will prolong the life of the machine and ensure trouble free operation.